Presentable signatures and initial semantics: Examples of presentable signatures

-\begin{proposition} Here we assume the axiom of excluded middle.
-An endofunctor on $\Set$ is presentable if and only if it is finitary (i.e., it preserves filtered colimits). \end{proposition} \begin{proof} This is a corollary of Proposition~5.2 of~\cite{Adamek:2004:tree-coalgebras}, since $\omega$-accessible functors are exactly the finitary ones. \end{proof}
+The next statement shows how the difference between finitary endofunctors and our presentable endofunctors is small: \begin{prop} Here we assume the axiom of excluded middle.
+An endofunctor on $\Set$ is presentable if and only if it is finitary (i.e., it preserves filtered colimits). \end{prop} \begin{proof} This is a corollary of Proposition~5.2 of~\cite{Adamek:2004:tree-coalgebras}, since $\omega$-accessible functors are exactly the finitary ones. \end{proof} We now give several examples of presentable signatures obtained from presentable functors.